Aliases for SRSF2 Gene

 GeneCards Summary for SRSF2 Gene

-SRSF2 (Serine/Arginine-Rich Splicing Factor 2) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Diseases associated with SRSF2 include holt-oram syndrome and ovarian mucinous neoplasm.
-Among its related pathways are Gene Expression and Influenza A. GO annotations related to this gene include nucleic acid binding and nucleotide binding.
-An important paralog of this gene is SRSF10.
+SRSF2 (Serine And Arginine Rich Splicing Factor 2) is a Protein Coding gene.
+Diseases associated with SRSF2 include Systemic Mastocytosis With Associated Hematologic Neoplasm and Chronic Neutrophilic Leukemia.
+Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is SRSF8.